bhbmaster/getinfo-basic/README.md

 Required to run this program are basic linux tools:

 * lscpi and lshw
-* is missing can install using your local package manager, below are examples for yum and apt.
+* if missing can install using your local package manager, below are examples for yum and apt.

 ```bash
 yum install pciutils; yum install lshw;